vadkutsen/hotskills-polygon/README.md

 Smart Contract deployed at address 0xBdAA2805028C209B1E3727187f8B50aDB4999C80.

 ## Introduction
-Idea of MeDo is to ease the difficulties faced by freelancers now-a-days such as unsurity about payment and high fees charged by middlemen.
-Blockchain can help by guaranteeing payments with help of smart contracts, providing security and an integrated payment system which can save time delays and fees in cases of international payments and its decentralised nature means there is no middleman.
+The idea of MeDo is to ease the difficulties faced by freelancers nowadays such as unsurity about payments and high fees charged by middlemen.
+Blockchain can help by guaranteeing payments with help of smart contracts, providing security and an integrated payment system which can save time delays and fees in cases of international payments and its decentralized nature mean there is no middleman.

 ## Install
 1. Run `npm install` at the root of your directory